-Through the use of non-absorbable sutures there is less surgery time.
+Through the use of non-absorbable sutures, there is less surgery time.
 There is also less recovery time needed – only two nights at the hospital.
 There is no external object, such as staples or bands and fills, used in this procedure.
-Since no part of the stomach is removed the hormones produced naturally is preserved.
+Since no part of the stomach is removed the hormones produced naturally are preserved.

 What are the Disadvantages of Sleeve Plication?

 Sleeve Plication is very appealing, but it lacks long term results.
-For one thing, the hormones responsible for increasing appetite, is not decreased with this procedure as it is in sleeve gastrectomy.
-One of the biggest problem with sleeve plication is leaks through the sutures.
+For one thing, the hormones responsible for increasing appetite is not decreased with this procedure as it is in sleeve gastrectomy.
+One of the biggest problems with sleeve plication is leaks through the sutures.

 Cost of Sleeve Plication Surgery